mineur/instagram-parser/README.md

 - You also don't need to get the data via callback, you can just use `->parse('tag_name');` to get the returned InstagramPost object.

-> Be careful!
-I recommend you to enqueue the output result and treat it
-> separately, some of the Tags can have thousands of posts related to.

-### User Parser
-This will give you the user info plus all posts of this user.
-And

-## InstagramPost object
+#### InstagramPost object
-Once you run the parser in your console, you will get an object similar the next one:
+Once you run the tags parser in your console, you will get an infinite bunch of objects similar to this one:
 ```php
 Mineur\InstagramParser\Model\InstagramPost {#36
   -id: 1539101913268979330